F.23. in_memory

 In some cases, it can be useful to perform write operations on hot standby servers.
 For example, suppose you need to collect statistics on queries run on hot standby.
 Since in-memory tables are writable, you can use them for such purposes.

-To set up in-memory tables for write queries on standby, create the required in-memory tables on the master server as explained in Section F.23.2.1.
+To set up in-memory tables for write queries on standby, create the required in-memory tables on the primary server as explained in Section F.23.2.1.
 Once the replication is complete, you can start writing data to these tables on hot standby.

 Important